+Types of income:

-Type of Contribution: This policy relates to financial support only.
+This policy relates to all forms of financial support only.
 It is not intended to cover donations of specific items or offers of in-kind assistance.
-This is covered by individual donation policies for parks at the time of drafting this document, although it is hoped to align these policies into one consistent policy that can be appended to this policy to create one comprehensive policy at some point.
+This is covered by individual donation policies for parks, although it is hoped to align these policies into one consistent policy at some point.

+Sources of income:

-Sources of income: External grant bodies, corporate sponsors, CLC lotteries, advertising, direct income generation (sales/events/activities/concessions), donations, bequests.
+There are a range of possible income generation sources including, external grant awarding bodies, corporate sponsors, CLC lotteries, advertising, direct income generation (sales/events/activities/concessions), donations, bequests.